aws-samples/amazon-ivs-qos-dashboard-timed-metadata-sample/README.md

 make creates3
 4. To build the artifacts and Cloudformation template to deploy the solution, run the command: make all

-## Deployment

-1. Prior to deploying the demo application, review the IVS Getting Started guide and create a channel: https://docs.aws.amazon.com/ivs/latest/userguide/GSIVS.html
-2. Once the channel is created, note the Playback URL.
-You can retrieve this via the AWS CLI with the command:

-aws ivs get-channel --arn [channel ARN]

-3. Deploy the cloudformation template either from the S3 bucket the template is uploaded to during the build process, or from folder: cloudformation/deployment.yaml
-4. When prompted for the LIVEURL Parameter at step 2, enter the IVS Stream Playback URL you identified in Step 2 for your streaming channel.
-5. Once the CloudFormation template is deployed, navigate to the Amazon Kinesis Management Console.
-6. From the menu on the left, select Analytics Applications.
-7. Locate the Kinesis Analytics application deployed by the stack (it will be prefixed with the Stack Name).
-Select this and from the Actions drop down menu, click on "Start Application"
-8. From the CloudFormation Output menu, open the URL listed
-9. Start streaming to your IVS stream
-10. Metrics will be captured and will be visible under CloudWatch

-## Working with the sample application

-Link to extended docs here

 ## Sample QuickSight Dashboard